lukasnee/m8ec/README.md

 impressed and inspired by what Timothy of Trash80 managed to create on the Teensy platform - huge respect for the guy!

-Anyway, things like limited product availability, potentially high shipping costs to my country and my financial situation gave me doubts if I really buy the M8 🫠.
-These doubts lead me to experiment with the M8 headless firmware and the [laamaa/m8c](https://github.com/laamaa/m8c) client software that is made to work with it. m8c is an open source project which got me curious how it interfaces with the M8 headless firmware, so I took a look at the code.
-I soon realized that making M8 headless client on a microcontroller might be feasible, and I already have basically all the hardware parts lying around.
-This seemed like a fun challenge, a great project to learn something new and also, potentially, a very exciting result for me personally - a portable M8 headless experience 😋.
+Anyway, reasons like the cost, limited product availability, potentially high shipping costs to my country gave me doubts if I really need to buy the thing 🫠.
+These doubts lead me to experiment with the M8 headless firmware and the [laamaa/m8c](https://github.com/laamaa/m8c) client software made to work with it.
+I got curious how m8c interfaces with the M8 headless firmware.
+Since it is open source, I took a look at the code.
+I soon realized that making M8 headless client on a microcontroller is feasible, and I already have all the hardware parts lying around for a prototype.
+This seemed like a fun challenge, a great project to learn something new and also, potentially, a fulfilling result - portable M8 headless experience 😋.

-Having said that, I understand that this project has the potential to do more harm than good to the Dirtywave and its creator(s).
-I'd be happy to discuss this project and its course with the creator(s) if it raises any concerns.
+Having said that, I understand that this project could potential harm Dirtywave company.
+If it raises any concerns, I am happy to talk with M8 creator(s) about the course of my project.
 I have no intention to compete or profit from this project and I want to be responsible and respectful to the [original M8 hardware product](https://dirtywave.com/products/m8-tracker-model-02).

 ## Current Status

-I must admit, I really underestimated how difficult the USB par is going to be - it is not common to have a USB **host** on an embedded system especially with composite interface support for audio, CDC and MIDI.
+I must admit, I really underestimated how difficult the USB part is going to be - it is not common to have a USB **host** on an embedded system especially with composite interface support for audio, CDC and MIDI.